What is Customer Lifecycle Management and Marketing and WHY your business need it?

 Keeping your data fresh and up to date is crucial for your marketing efforts.
 The more frequently your single customer view updates your customer data, the better.
-Otherwise you risk customers receiving communication meant for a segment they no longer belong to, or not receiving communication meant to prevent churn until it’s too late.
+Otherwise, you risk customers receiving communications meant for a segment they no longer belong to, or not receiving communication meant to prevent churn until it’s too late.

 Bloomreach Is the Tool You Need For Customer Lifecycle Management

-Our single customer view is updated in real time: the second customers do something that should place them in a different segment, they are moved automatically.
+Our single customer view is updated in real time — the second a customer does something that should place them in a different segment, they are moved automatically.
 If a one-time buyer makes a repeat purchase, their upsell campaign can kick in.
-If a customer starts to lapse, the reactivation campaigns automatically take over.
-The campaigns you create within Bloomreach Engagement will continue to run automatically for each continuously updated segment, so you don't need to use valuable time monitoring your audience's status.
+If a customer starts to lapse, the reactivation campaign can automatically take over.
+All the campaigns you create within Bloomreach Engagement will continue to run automatically for each continuously updated segment, so you don't need to use valuable time monitoring your audience's status.

-It’s easy to A/B test your campaigns, because the testing is automatically built into the campaign designer.
-Try one use case on a particular group of promising customers.
-Try another on a second group of promising customers.
-And a third, fourth, fifth, however many you want.
-Compare them side-by-side in real time.
-Bloomreach Engagement also lets you define a global control group of your site’s users.
-This control group will never be targeted by the campaigns, allowing you to see how much value each campaign is actually generating.
+Plus, it’s easy to A/B test your campaigns with our campaign designer, which has A/B testing capabilities built in.
+You can try one use case on a particular group of promising customers and test another on a similar second group.
+And a third, fourth, fifth, or however many you want.
+And you can compare them side by side in real time, with a control group that allows you to see how much value each campaign is actually generating.